FARMWORKER COMMUNITY TO LAUNCH HARVEST OF DIGNITY CAMPAIGN

-Harvest of Dignity campaign seeks improvements for farmworkers' living and working conditions
+New campaign seeks improvements for farm and poultry workers' living and working conditions